evanxd/arduino-station/README.md

-# photon-station
+# Arduino Station
-The sensor station build by Particle Photon board.
+The sensor station built by Arduino.